Many people are searching for the answer to how long does espresso last with an express aim for enjoying the freshest possible espresso shot.

 Look for dark roasting of your beans if you are doing your own roasting.

-this method involves the use of synthetic flavoring and the use of non-natural product in the form of coffee flavoring oils.
+this method involves the use of synthetic flavoring and the use of non-natural products in the form of coffee flavoring oils.

 The technique is simple and easy.
 Simply add 1 to 3 teaspoons of oil per pound (450g (approx) of coffee beans.

 For more concentrated flavors add more oil.
 Read the label of the flavoring as each manufacturer varies the strength.
 Once you have applied the oil, toss your beans by hand for a minute or two and then leave them for 30 mins to an hour for maximum flavor absorption.

 The longer they sit, the more they absorb the flavor.
 The important part is to toss your beans well and get a good even distribution of the oil on the beans.